kplattret/kevinplattret.com/data/books/2024-02-12-babel-or-the-necessity-of-violence.md

 of world-building, but which I thought gave an intriguing and pleasant twist to the plot.

 R.F.
-Kuang takes us to the heart of the matter, at a time when colonialism, sexism and social classes impacted and undermined the lives of many.
+Kuang takes us to the heart of the matter, at a time when colonialism, sexism and social classes impacted and undermined the lives of many, even more so than today.
+The practice of silver- working leading to deep societal changes akin to the ones brought by industrialisation, robotisation and possibly the impending artificial intelligence revolution, deepening inequalities at large.
 We navigate it through the eyes of four student friends, coming from diverse cultures and backgrounds, each granted a lot of privilege yet each victim of discrimination, of one form or another.
 I found their personalities to be elaborate, their respective condition well captured in their character, their youth exacerbating the spirit of rebellion, highlighting the glaring injustice, giving rise to even more empathy if possible.

 Two thirds into it, I simply couldn't put the book down.
 The story kept building up relentlessly to an insufferable climax.
 When the dust finally settles, the ramifications of the final events are